Lymphomatoid Papulosis

 Procedures

-Obtain skin biopsy specimens from two or more fully developed inflammatory papules without necrosis or excoriation.
+Skin biopsy is indicated to confirm the diagnosis and to exclude primary cutaneous anaplastic large cell lymphoma (pcALCL), if possible.
+Specimens should be obtained from two or more fully developed inflammatory papules without necrosis or excoriation.

-Skin biopsy is indicated to confirm the diagnosis and to exclude primary cutaneous ALCL, if possible.
-Because histologic distinction may be difficult, consult a dermatopathologist with experience in diagnosing lymphoproliferative skin disorders.
+Because histologic distinction may be difficult, it is advisable to consult a dermatopathologist with experience in diagnosing lymphoproliferative disorders (LPDs) of the skin.

 Histologic Findings

-Upon low-power histologic examination, lymphomatoid papulosis shows a wedge-shaped dense dermal infiltrate of lymphoid cells with numerous eosinophils, neutrophils, and atypical lymphocytes.
+Upon low-power histologic examination, LyP shows a wedge-shaped dense dermal infiltrate of lymphoid cells with numerous eosinophils, neutrophils, and atypical lymphocytes.
 As much as 50% of the infiltrate shows the atypical lymphocytes.
 Epidermotropism of lymphoid cells may occur.
 Dermal vessels may show endothelial swelling, fibrin deposition, and red blood cell extravasation.

-Histologically, lymphomatoid papulosis is divided into the following subtypes[27, 28] :
+Histologically, LyP is divided into the following subtypes[3, 34, 35, 36] :

 Immunophenotyping and molecular findings